-F. PARENT UNIVERSITY PROJECTS AND COMMUNITY IN SCHOOLS PARTERSHIPS
+F. PARENT UNIVERSITY PROJECTS AND COMMUNITY IN SCHOOLS PARTNERSHIPS

-A Parent University Project and a Community In Schools Partnership will be fostered and established for implementation during the 2012-2013 school year and both will be continued during the 2013-2014 school year at each pilot school.
-Instructional employees assigned to these pilot schools will actively participate in both of these outreach programs.
+A Parent University Project and a Community In Schools Partnership will be fostered and established for implementation during the 2014-2015 school year and both will be continued during the 2015-2016 and 20016-2017 school years at the Project School.
+Instructional employees assigned to the Project School may choose to participate in both of these Community/Parent outreach programs.